May Golan: Controversy

 Golan has attracted international attention for her vocal support of Donald Trump, and incendiary remarks about African immigration to Israel.
 When she was accused of racism at protest rallies in her early days as an activist, she was quoted as saying: “If I’m racist in order to preserve my life, I'm proud to be racist.”

-In 2023 at a political rally of the Jewish Power party she reiterated, "If I am racist for wanting to defend my country and for wanting to protect my basic rights and security, then I’m a proud racist."
+In 2013 at a political rally of the Jewish Power party she reiterated, "If I am racist for wanting to defend my country and for wanting to protect my basic rights and security, then I’m a proud racist."

 In 2023, a group of former Israeli ambassadors said they were shocked by the appointment of Golan as Israel's new women's advancement minister, saying that "Golan’s appointment is outrageous as she is a racist and divisive figure, which is the exact opposite from what Israel needs in such a critical place."

 In October 2023, Golan stated during an Israeli cabinet meeting that "All of Gaza’s infrastructure must be destroyed to its foundation and their electricity cut off immediately.
 The war is not against Hamas but against the state of Gaza."

 In February 2024, Golan made a speech in the Knesset during the Gaza war, in which she said: "I am personally proud of the ruins of Gaza, and that every baby, even 80 years from now, will tell their grandchildren what the Jews did when they murdered their families, raped them and kidnapped their citizens!
 Neither a dove nor an olive leaf, only a sword - to cut off Sinwar's head!"

 As Minister for Women's Empowerment (later Minister for Social Equality and Women’s Advancement), Golan received backlash from feminist and women’s advocacy groups.
 Critics highlighted her voting record opposing key legislation aimed at enhancing gender-based protections—including bills mandating electronic monitoring of domestic violence offenders and standardizing retention of sexual assault evidence kits.

+In May 2026, Gilad Kariv, a Reform rabbi and member of the Knesset, criticized Golan for securing a Likud Party salary for Rafi Kedoshim, a convicted felon.
+In response, Golan accused Kariv of marrying dogs in "delusional synagogues", an apparent reference to the Reform Jewish movement.
+Kariv accused Golan of antisemitism, while Yechiel Leiter, the Israeli ambassador to the United States, apologized to the American Reform Jewish movement for Golan's remarks.